You run an awesome cleaning business. Clients are happy. You’re growing exponentially.

 Be a good boss.
 Show you care.
 Go out of your way to take care of your team.

-The Best Way to Retain Great Cleaners: $$$
+3. What’s the Best Way to Retain Great Cleaners?

 You invest in your business all the time.
 You buy quality equipment so that you can buy it once and not worry about in the future.